WHAT YOU

 - >Deployment checklist: auth, payments, database, hosting

-- >Common failure modes and how to avoid them
+- >Common failure modes and recovery strategies

-- >Parallelization strategies for the exam
+- >Multi-agent parallelization strategies for the exam

 REAL WORDS.
 REAL EXPERIENCE.